073x/Assessment-HG/README.md

   OR
   . docker-build-services.sh
 ```
 - When making a change in the file, a rebuild of the service(s) is necessary to ensure volume sync.
-Or another way would be Copy the files directly in the respective docker container.
+Or another way would be to copy the files directly in the respective docker container using docker copy command.